stanfieldr/ghetto-skype/README.md

 #### Dependencies

 You need a newer version of node/npm installed.
 If you already have node installed, please check that you are using version 6.3.1 or higher.
 If you have an older version installed or need to install it, I recommend installing [nvm](https://github.com/creationix/nvm) so you are not dependent on your distros version of node as it may be too old.
+If you are installing node via Debian based distro, please make sure you install the nodejs-legacy package.

 ```bash
 # To build a RPM you need this: